Warenburg

 After the closure of the church in 1932, the building was used as a community entertainment center.
 The gilded praise to God was replaced by a red-lettered "Die Buhne ist der Spiegel des Lebens" ("The Stage Mirrors Life").
 The furnaces broke and were removed.
 In 1939, the building was abandoned.
 The Volga Germans were deported from Warenburg in 1941 and others resettled there.
 In 1943, during the war, the building was used as a prison workshop and the prisoners worked on tractors beneath the dome.

 Today, only the ruins of the church structure remain.
-[Some historians have recorded that the ruins visible today were from a building constructed after 1900, but based upon the Chronicle of Pastor Seib, this building is the one constructed in 1843.]
+[Some historians have recorded that the ruins visible today were from a building constructed after 1900, but based upon the Chronicle of Pastor Seib, this building is the one constructed in 1843 and renovated in about 1913-1914.]

 Pastors & Priests: